-- (1) Has aggressively bitten, attacked, endangered or has inflicted severe injury on a human being on public or private property. - (2) Has more than once severely injured or killed a domestic animal while off the owner's property. - (3) Has been used primarily or in part for the purpose of dog fighting or is a dog trained for dog fighting. - (4) Has, when unprovoked and while off the owner's property, chased or approached a person upon the streets, sidewalks, or any public grounds in a menacing fashion or apparent attitude of attack, provided that such actions are attested to in a sworn statement by one (1) or more persons and dutifully investigated by the division.
+- (1) Has aggressively bitten, attacked, endangered or has inflicted severe\injury on a human being on public or private property. - (2) Has more than once severely injured or killed a domestic animal while off the owner's property. - (3) Has been used primarily or in part for the purpose of dog fighting or is a dog trained for dog fighting. - (4) Has, when unprovoked, chased or approached a person upon the streets, sidewalks, or any public grounds in a menacing fashion or apparent attitude of attack, provided that such actions are attested to in a sworn statement by one (1) or more persons and dutifully investigated by the division.